 - Rhetoric and Social Order (Fall 2011)

 - Political Communication: Campaigns and Elections (Spring 2012, Spring 2013)

 - Electing the President (Fall 2012)

-When not teaching or researching, Dr. Brown studies meteorology (severe weather forecasting), Fourth Amendment rights, listening to public radio stations from around the world, hiking the Adirondack "High Peaks," and watching track and field.
+When not teaching, researching and/or writing, Dr. Brown studies severe weather forecasting, Fourth Amendment rights, and enjoys listening to public radio, hiking the Adirondack "High Peaks," and watching track and field.